AmberRoseCodes/Group6-biocomputing/cgi-biocomp2/cgi/README.md

 The CGI scripts for listall.cgi and search.cgi completes the process of extracting each entry from business logic layer to present as multiple detailed tables in a HTML format.

+Listall.cgi comprises of code that was used to present all entries from returning the search in a table format.

 Search.cgi comprises of code that was used to presnt DNA string details and Codon counts in HTML format.